draperkm/rag_chat_with_websites/readme.md

+# Building a RAG application from scratch

-# Chat with any website using LangChain, Pinecone and Streamlit via Retrieval-Augmented Generation
+Chat with any website using LangChain, Pinecone and Streamlit via Retrieval-Augmented Generation

 Examples: